Welcome to the Joseph Clover website

 This website is dedicated to the life of Joseph Clover (1825-1882), one of the foremost anaesthetists in Victorian England and a major influence in the speciality of anaesthesia.
 He lived through an extraordinary period in history.
 The Industrial Revolution was at its peak - electricity, railways, water closets, steam engines - a host of new inventions were transforming life in Victorian England And paralleling these developments were two of the greatest changes in the history of medicine - general anaesthesia and aseptic surgery.
 Clover was at the centre of all of this.
 He qualified as a surgeon just as anaesthesia was discovered, changing to full time anaesthesia a few years later.
 Joseph Lister, the father of antiseptic surgery, was a friend and fellow student.
 During their careers, surgery changed completely, new techniques were developed and new equipment was required - both for surgery and anaesthesia.
 Inventive and insightful, Joseph Clover attended many meetings, contributed to discussions, sat on committees, designed equipment, improved techniques and cared for patients.Outside of work, he mixed in high society, travelled on the continent, married an artist and maintained a busy household supporting his extended family.
 Brought up in the Swedenborgian religion, he and his family also had an important part to play in this church.

 The study of Clover's papers therefore provides important insight into all the changes occurring in Victorian England - in medicine, surgery and society in general.
-It is a work in progress, a journey that began with a casebook (see below) and has many destinations.
-This site will be constantly updated and all feedback is welcome. |
+This work has now culminated in a biography (see below) which will be released in August 2021 |

 The Project